-4. Special Topic: modernizing Youth Apprenticeship curriculum
+b.
+Modernizing Youth Apprenticeship curriculum

 Ms. Amy Phillips reported that the state youth apprenticeship staff and Worldwide Instructional Design System are revising all youth apprenticeship curriculum to ensure it meets the needs of industry and aligns with applicable registered apprenticeships.
-She noted that the project will include revising the Architecture & Construction youth apprenticeship and called for volunteers to validate the curriculum.
-Several members volunteered to contact Ms. Phillips.
+She noted that the project will include revising the Architecture & Construction youth apprenticeship, which includes a sub-focus in electrical work.
+She thanked the attendees for their strong support so far and encouraged more to help validate the curriculum.